 Creating new pipelines for dialogue, cinematic audio, and haptics implementation in Wwise

-From an audio perspective we wanted to build on the existing audio systems to create a more engaging and polished presentation across the board.
+From an audio perspective we wanted to build on the existing systems to create a more engaging and polished presentation across the board.
 Shadow of War is a game of layered systems that interact unpredictably, which made it a blast to play, but also made it challenging to mix and test.
 We had to find the sweet spot between sonic clarity and overwhelming cacauphony.
 We needed the player to be able to hear the most important elements clearly, but didn’t want to lose the gritty, visceral essence of Mordor.

 Responsibilities as Senior Sound Designer: